wtrocki/package-catalog/README.md

 ### Motivation

-Motivation for this cli is to build alternative version to package.json that will hold extra metadata that package.json doesn't allow.
+Motivation for this cli is to build alternative version to package.json that will hold extra metadata that is not possible in package.json

-## Why not package json file
+### Why not package json file

 Package.json files are designed to work with code.
 This command focuses on cataloging packages and it will have different requirements over the time.

-## Usage
+### Usage

 ```
 npm install -g package-catalog